exercism/website-copy/tracks/ruby/exercises/resistor-color-duo/mentoring.md

 * Using either an array of color names and reading the index as the value, or a hash of colors and values
 * Extracting the values in a `constant`, outside of the method
-* Two possible approaches: a) iterating over the color names, and join them together to compose a 2-digit number
+* Two possible approaches:
+  - Iterating over the color names, and join them together to compose a 2-digit number
 b) Acknowledging the position of each band, by treating the first color as 'tens' and the second as 'ones'.

 ```ruby